Segments

 Single-family teardowns + accessory-structure demolition.

 Residential demolition permits cover teardowns of single-family homes and accessory structures (garages, sheds, accessory buildings).
-Often a leading indicator of upcoming residential_new_sf filings at the same parcel — a classic teardown-rebuild signal.
+Often a leading indicator of upcoming Residential New (Single-Family) filings at the same parcel — a classic teardown-rebuild signal.

 Browse in Los Angeles